The HI intensity mapping bispectrum including observational effects: Conclusion

 \end{itemize}

 In future work it would be interesting to further explore non-linear effects on the \hi bispectrum.
 This would require higher resolution simulations, ideally with hydrodynamics to allow analysis of the particularly complex distribution of \hi on smaller scales.
 It would be revealing to see whether non-linear effects on higher-order statistics, such as the bispectrum, significantly differ between \hi IM and optical galaxy surveys.
 Furthermore, our work could be extended to include parameter estimation to see if the bispectrum including the observational effects can help constrain e.g. the \hi bias.
-Also, including higher order multipoles in this analysis would extend upon \citep{Cunnington:2020mnn} which studied IM observational effects in the power spectrum multipoles.
+However, we reiterate that this would require the extension of our theoretical modelling to include a non-local bias correction, something we omit in this work.
+Indeed, including a more robust modelling of non-linear scales is likely to be particularly relevant for interferometers with better resolution than single-dish experiments.
+Exploiting the non-linear scales with interferometers can assist in breaking degeneracies and improve parameter constraints \citep{Castorina:2019zho}.
+Lastly, including higher order multipoles in this analysis would extend upon \citep{Cunnington:2020mnn} which studied IM observational effects in the power spectrum multipoles.
 IM observational effects should also leak signal into higher-$\ell$ thus it would be revealing to see if including higher-order multipoles improves parameter constraints for the \hi IM bispectrum, as has been shown to be the case for the power spectrum \citep{Soares:2020zaq}.